AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ## Setup

-Add the `InertialCamera` file or class to your project, then create an instance of the camera, for example inside `didMove`:
+Add the `InertialCamera` file or class to your project, then create an instance of the camera and set it as the scene camera, for example inside `didMove`:

 ```swift
 override func didMove(to view: SKView) {